cg-del/FiliUp/README.md

 We welcome contributions!
 Please feel free to submit a Pull Request.

 ## 📞 Support
-If you have any questions or need support, please email us at [your-email@example.com]
+If you have any questions or need support, please email us at [cg.fernandez@cit.edu]

 <div align="center">
   Made with ❤️ by the FiliUp Team